Nursing - Associate Degree

 After the Nursing - Associate Degree Program

 Graduates will obtain a Nursing - Associate Degree.

-Per U.S. Department of Education regulation, the most recent Board of Commissioners accreditation decision, which will be one of the following: Continuing Accreditation.
-The associate degree nursing program at Wisconsin Indianhead Technical College located in Shell Lake, Wisconsin is accredited by the: Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326(404) 975-5000.
-The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree nursing program is Continuing Accreditation.
+The Nursing-Associate Degree program at Northwood Technical College is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, phone 404-975-5000.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the associate degree nursing program is continuing accreditation.

 Wisconsin State Board of Nursing